Invasive Species/Knotweed

 Invasive species pose a threat to our environment, health, safety and economy.
-As a result, they are rapidly are gaining global recognition as a serious problem.
+As a result, they are rapidly gaining global recognition as a serious problem.
+To learn more about invasive species and what you can do about them, click the resource links below.

 To report invasive species sites on the Sunshine Coast go to: www.reportaweedbc.ca